JonahBenton321/Go_AI_Project/ReadMe.md

 We test the move rating system by creating a test distribution of moves by deterministically Shuffling an array containing values from 1 to 361.
 This replicates the distribution created by the model’s inference function.
 Because the array is created deterministically, we can manually find the correct rating for each move by manually looking up its position in the array.
 Once we know the correct rating, we can submit the array to the model’s rating function and test to see if the produced ratings match the ratings we manually determined.
 # References
 During development we used ChatGPT and Google Gemini mainly as knowledge tools to help with using frameworks like NumPy, Sente, and Pytorch.
 Due to unfamiliarity with Pytorch Gemini was used to generate code which creates and evaluates AI models although the code was altered for our purposes.
-All AI generated code is marked by comments in the project files

 The medium article Understanding ResNet Architecture: A Deep Dive into Residual Neural Network by Azeem – 1 was used to help understand and explain ResNet Architecture.